munificent/craftinginterpreters/book/scanning.md

 We'll use this to ensure we don't try to execute code that has a known error.
-Also, it lets us exit with a non-zero exit code like a good command line citizen
+Also, it lets us exit with a non-zero exit code like a good command line citizen should.
-should:

 ^code exit-code (1 before, 1 after)

 We need to reset this flag in the interactive loop.
-If the user makes a mistake, it shouldn't kill their entire session:
+If the user makes a mistake, it shouldn't kill their entire session.

 ^code reset-had-error (1 before, 1 after)